Dr. med. Dirk Manski

 Laboratory Tests:

-Hypergonadotropic hypogonadism.
+Hypergonadotropic hypogonadism (increased FSH and LH, low testosterone) is common.
 Semen analysis reveals azoospermia.

 Testicular Biopsy: